koryphaee/Extensions.Fluxor/Docs/README.md

 ### StateComponent

 The `StateComponent<TState>` hides `IState<TState>` and `IDispatcher` from the child class.
-It exposes the state value via an computed property that points to the state and dispatch functionality via multiple methods.
+Access to the state is provided via a computed property that points to the value of the state.

-As opposed to `FluxorComponent` it doesn't use `IActionSubscriber`s and therefore no reflection.
+Dispatch functionality is exposed via multiple methods.

+It is limited to a single state which makes it different from `FluxorComponent`.

 Make sure to call `base.OnInitialized()` when you override `OnInitialized()` or the component won't work.